 Why the Hitachi Zosen Group is working on diversity management

 The Hitachi Zosen Group is working to promote diversity management as part of our operational strategy.
 It is our hope that this will lead to the creation of new value and reinforce our overall strength as a group.
 We shall achieve this by carrying out independent business activities while removing the barriers of internal organization, gender, and nationality and respecting the diverse sense of values each person working in the Group brings with them.
-Our goal with this is to achieve the “high-profit corporation with a presence in the community that can continue to create value useful to society” as raised in our corporate philosophy of “We create value useful to society with technology and sincerity to contribute to a prosperous future.”
+Our goal with this is to achieve the “high-profit corporation with a presence in the community that can continue to create value useful to society” as raised in our corporate philosophy of “We create value useful to society with technology and integrity to contribute to a prosperous future.”

 History of our initiatives for diversity